 - Effect on C: although the removal rate depends on the composition of the substrate (i.e. the ratio between cellulose, hemicellulose and lignin), as an order of magnitude, approx. 70-80% of C can be expected to be converted into biogas under typical AD conditions.
+Biogas can replace the use of fossil fuels and contribute to the reduction of GHG emissions.
 The remaining undigested fraction is made up of recalcitrant C which ends up in the digestate.
-This recalcitrant C has a high potential for being sequestered in soils. - Effect on N and P: digested manure has higher agronomic qualities over undigested manure.
+The lower C content in the digestate is compensated by the lower decomposition.
+No negative impact on soil organic carbon stocks is therefore expected. - Effect on N and P: digested manure has higher agronomic qualities over undigested manure.
 The partial mineralization of both N and P via AD allows for a higher nutrient use efficiency.